 Vellus hair resembles lanugo because of their softness, fine quality, and lack of pigmentation.
 They cover almost all areas of the body except for the palms, soles, lips, and genital areas.

 During puberty, hormonal changes turn most vellus hair into terminal hair which are coarse, thicker, and pigmented.
 These are found mostly on the arms, legs, eyelashes, eyebrows, and scalp.
 They also start to grow on the groins of both males and females, and around the nose and jawbone in males.

 The “Gens” of the Hair Growth Cycle

-At birth, a baby will possess the most number of follicles he can ever have in his entire lifetime.
-These follicles continue to produce new hairs that grow and shed – each new growth is similar to the previous one, but the color and size will depend on what his genes provide.
+At birth, a baby will possess the most number of follicles they can ever have in their entire lifetime.
+These follicles continue to produce new hairs that grow and shed – each new growth is similar to the previous one, but their color and size depends on what their genes provide.

 Anagen: The Growth Phase

-The first phase in the hair growth cycle is called anagen – a long period of slow growth when around 90% of your hair lengthens by 300 micrometers per day, or around one centimeter every 28 days.
+The first phase in the hair growth cycle is called anagen – a long period of slow growth during which around 90% of hair lengthens by 300 micrometers per day, or around one centimeter every 28 days.

 This goes on for a period ranging from two to seven, and sometimes up to ten years for scalp hair.
 Those growing in the eyebrows, underarms, and pubic area have a shorter cycle that lasts from four to seven months.

 Hair growth during the anagen phase is affected by factors such as nutrition, disease, and stress.
 As the cells actively divide to lengthen the shaft – the visible part of the hair that lies above the epidermis – proper care of the hair from within will ensure that hair remains thick and healthy.